Image: M1170950 Copy

 (2024)

-The project is two L-shaped houses separated by a long thick wall arranged to form two atriums, sits on a plot where all the 20 trees were salvaged during construction.
-Often considered a particularly Norwegian house, spending time in the house makes Luis Callejas experience both theatricality and an atmosphere of Luis Barragán, Mexico, Morrocco, and the Mediterranean.
-It makes him ponder if Mexican and Norwegian architects share a kind of telluric sensibility: “At Villa Furulund, light is not omnipresent; compactness and legible constructive systems are intentionally rejected in favor of celebrating shadows, proximity to trees, and effortlessly knitted material continuity,” he writes in the essay “Chasing Shadows”.
-Villa Furulund was completed in 1998 and was awarded the Sundt Prize in 1999 and Houens Fond’s diploma in 2000.
+Two L-shaped houses separated by a long thick wall, forming two atriums on a plot where all 20 trees were preserved during construction.
+Architect Luis Callejas finds in the house both theatricality and a Mediterranean atmosphere, pondering whether Mexican and Norwegian architects share a telluric sensibility.
+"Light is not omnipresent; shadows, proximity to trees, and material continuity are celebrated," he writes in the essay "Chasing Shadows".
+Villa Furulund was completed in 1998 and awarded the Sundt Prize in 1999 and Houens Fond's diploma in 2000.

 Deichman Bjørvika